List of Hollows in Bleach: Dondochakka Bilstin

 Dondochakka Bilstin (ドンドチャッカ・ビルスタン, Dondochakka Birusutan), Arrancar 42, is a large, spotted, humanoid arrancar with a tiki-style mask and compound eyes.
 Despite his menacing appearance, he is prone to tearful outbursts at the slightest provocation, usually when he is worried about something.
 Speaking in a stereotypical Bronx accent in the English version, he frequently inserts the phrase "You know what I'm saying?" (ヤンス, yansu) in his speech.
 He was once Nelliel's Fracción, He accompanied the amnesiac Nel in exile after his original mask fragment was forcibly removed by Nnoitra Gilga, intend on keeping her safe.
 Years later, when Nel accompanies Ichigo Kurosaki and his friends, Dondochakka follows her into Las Noches where he loses her.
 Attempting to find Nel, Dondochakka ends up following Renji Abarai, whom he frequently irritates with his clumsiness and emotional outbursts.
 Dondochakka possesses numerous insect spirits within his stomach and he can spit these spirits out at will as allies in combat.
 In addition, he carries a kanabō inside his stomach, but it is unclear if this is his zanpakutō.
 Seventeen months after Ichigo defeats Aizen, Dondochakka is captured by the Wandenreich after they took over Hueco Mundo.

-Dondochakka is voiced by Daisuke Gōri in the Japanese version of the anime and by Pete Sepenuk in the English dub.
+Dondochakka is voiced by Daisuke Gōri in the original Japanese version of the anime and by Pete Sepenuk in the English dub.

 Lumina and Verona

 Lumina (ルミーナ, Rumīna) and Verona (ベローナ, Berōna) are two short and obese Arrancars of unknown number ranks who are one of Szayelaporro's Fracción.
 They first appeared to notify Szayelaporro of Aaroniero Arruruerie's death.
 After Szayelaporro was heavily injured from Renji and Uryu's attacks, Szayelaporro devoured Lumina to heal himself while telling a saddened Vernoa that he will make her another Lumina.
 Verona's current status alongside Szayelaporro's other Fracción are unknown.

-Lumina and Verona are voiced by Kōzō Shioya in the Japanese version of the anime and by Derek Stephen Prince and Wendee Lee in the English dub.
+Lumina and Verona are voiced by Kōzō Shioya in the original Japanese version of the anime and by Derek Stephen Prince and Wendee Lee in the English dub.

 Medazeppi

 Medazeppi (メダゼピ, Medazepi) is one of Szayelaporro's Fracción of an unknown number rank and the largest of his servants.
 When Szayelaporro becomes bored with Renji, he sends in Medazeppi to finish the job.
 When Renji gets stuck in the debris, Medazeppi plans to finish him off only to be killed by Uryu.

-Medazeppi is voiced by Daisuke Matsuoka in the Japanese version of the anime and by Richard Epcar in the English dub.
+Medazeppi is voiced by Daisuke Matsuoka in the original Japanese version of the anime and by Richard Epcar in the English dub.